-When you start Crusader Kings 3 you’ll be absolutely awed by the loading screen.
+When you start Crusader Kings 3, you’ll be absolutely awed by the loading screen.
 I don’t know how many pieces of art there are, but I have seen several now and each one has been breathtakingly beautiful.
 Not to spoil the experience, but behold this loading screen.
-Obviously, it’s even more brilliant when viewed across whatever huge, hi-def monitor you might have.
+Obviously, it’s even more brilliant when viewed across a huge, hi-def monitor.

 The new interface is a vast improvement over the previous game.
 The off-black and blue-gray windows have a suitably stately look and dark-mode feel.
 Hints of color contrast against the backdrop.
 Words and icons have ambient space to breathe.
 Information on windows is organized, delineated with separate panes.
 Overall, the interface is modern and aesthetically pleasing.